Occupational Health and Safety

 Japan

-Donations for Nature Conservation
+Donations for nature conservation

-Support for local culture and sports, etc.
+Support for local culture and sports, etc

 Thailand

-Support for local educational institutions, etc.
+Support for local organizations, etc

 Total